Aviah/one-click-django-polls-tutorial/README.md

 ## The Tutorial

-This tutorial implements most of the django official polls tutorial, with one significant addtion: deployment.
-You will get a real feel how to build a a django and deploy it, using git and fabric.
+This tutorial implements most of the django official polls tutorial, with one significant addition: deployment.
+You will get a real feel how to build a django project and deploy it, using git and fabric.

-When you finish, the polls app will run on your own production server, at `www.yourdomain.com/polls`.
+When you finish the tutorial, the polls app will run on your own production server, at `www.yourdomain.com/polls`.

 To run this tutorial, you will need the one-click-django-server and the matching development local website.
 If you haven't installed it already, it's easy, the setup scripts auto-install (almost) everything: